Why is Agile methodology is better than waterfall?

 Waterfall project management is a linear process with sequential phases.
 A phase begins only once the previous stage is completed entirely.
 Waterfall project management was not initially designed for the software industry.
 It was used in areas like industries like manufacturing and construction, where the phases must happen sequentially.

-Because the process has no turning back, the project’s requirement and each team member’s role should be clear to everyone involved.
+Because the process has no turning back, the project’s requirements and each team member’s role should be clear to everyone involved.

 The phases usually progress in this manner: